 Luke Barnett was born on May 6th, 1985 in Adrian, Michigan.
 Which is where he currently resides.
 He is a woodworker and artist that specializes traditional American Windsor chairs.
 Luke has been selling Windsor chairs since 2011, and has been a full time chair maker since December 2013.
-Luke is the director of the Sam Beauford Woodshop in beautiful Adrian, Michigan.
+Luke is the director of the Sam Beauford Woodworking Institute in beautiful Adrian, Michigan where he teaches woodworking classes including Windsor Chairmaking.
 He serves his community as and a executive member of the Adrian Noon Rotary and volunteer for the River Raisin Watershed Council.
 He travels around the U.S. to teach and share his gifts with other artists and woodworkers.
 Luke has won awards and been featured in internationally published magazines, Including November 2014 of Popular Woodworking Magazine in which his Continuous Arm Rocker in aged mustard finish was picked for best in the seating category for 2014.
 Early American Life magazine named Luke as Top American Craftsman in the Windsor chair making field for 2015, 2016 and 2017.
 Luke also received international recognition for his Contemporary birdcage rocking though multiple media outlets and publications.
 Luke has had chairs on display for a traveling Smithsonian museum exhibit called “The Way We Work”.
 Luke currently works and sells chairs out of his home in Adrian, Michigan.

 Comfortable, Durable, and Beautiful.
 Every chair I make must be the best of the best in all three of these categories.
 I want to set the new standard on what a world class chairs and rocking chairs can be.
 Authenticity and true high quality is timeless and will always remain in fashion.